All Products

 Note

 You can also select clusters by specifying cluster labels.
-For more information, see Method 2: Specify a label as the cluster ID.
+For more information, see the Method 2: Specify a label in the cluster selector section of the "Select a cluster to distribute applications" topic.

 2. Create a file named ackalertrule-app-override.yaml based on the following content to define the configurations to override: